Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 ### 1 - No Change to Search Service

-The repository will off load the transformation to Transformation Service and pause the thread requesting the transformation until the content is transformed.
+The repository will off load the transformation to Transform Service and pause the thread requesting the transformation until the content is transformed.

 ![No Change to Search Service](content-tracker-1.png)